berkeley-scf/tutorial-using-bash/index.md

 > than on Linux (e.g., on a Mac, one can't do `tail -n +5`) because MacOS is based on
 > BSD, which is not a Linux distribution.
 The behavior of the commands is distinct from the shell you are using.

-I've generated this document based on using the bash shell on a computer running the Ubuntu Linux version 20.04 operating system, but you should be able to replicate most of the steps in this tutorial in other UNIX command line environments, ideally using the bash or zsh shells.
+I've generated this document based on using the bash shell on a computer running the Ubuntu Linux version 20.04 operating system, but you should be able to replicate most of the steps in this tutorial in other UNIX command line environments, ideally using the bash or zsh shells. zsh is an extension of bash, so you should be able to use zsh based on this tutorial.

 # 3 Accessing the shell

-[see unix basics]

-I assume you already have access to a basic bash shell on a computer with network access (e.g., the Terminal on a Mac, the Ubuntu subsystem on Windows, or a Linux machine).
+I assume you already have access to a basic bash shell on a computer with network access (e.g., the Terminal on a Mac, the Ubuntu subsystem on Windows, or a Linux machine), as discussed in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics#1.3-accessing-a-unix-command-line-interface).

 # 4 Variables